Is a Business Loan Installment or Revolving Credit? – Key Differences

 One drawback of installment loans is their rigid repayment structure, with the same amount due each month.
 Businesses with inconsistent revenue or cash flow might find it challenging to make the same monthly payment for the loan term.

-Most installment loans are not renewable, meaning you cannot get additional funds after using the initial loan disbursement.
+Most installment loans are non-renewable, meaning you cannot obtain additional funds after using the initial loan disbursement.
 Unlike a revolving line of credit, borrowers must pay interest for the full loan amount rather than just the funds they use.

 Additionally, missing payments on an installment loan can negatively impact a borrower’s credit score, making it harder to secure future loans or credit.
-It’s essential for borrowers to carefully consider their ability to repay the loan before taking out an installment loan to avoid these potential drawbacks.
+It’s essential for borrowers to carefully consider their ability to repay the loan before taking out an installment loan, thereby avoiding these potential drawbacks.

 Small Business Installment Loan Pros & Cons